 In addition, and to build strong talent pipelines, the profession launched the ODP Talent Management pilot for Grade 6 & 7 colleagues in Wales in September 2017.
 Plans are in hand to extend this following appropriate evaluation.
 The profession is also exploring the development of a Talent Toolkit, bringing together a range of hints, tips, links and other useful information to support personal development and help identify talent at grades below Grade 7.

 Communications and engagement

-raising awareness and developing understanding of, maximising engagement in the profession while providing opportunities to build a professional community, are key to building inclusivity within ODP.
+Raising awareness and developing understanding of, and maximising engagement in, the profession while providing opportunities to build a professional community, are key to building inclusivity within ODP.
 The Profession runs a programme of communication campaigns, including one in support of the central ‘A Brilliant Civil Service’ campaign and engagement activities designed to resonate with the ODP community.
 Communication routes including the ODP website and social media are in place, along with a monthly newsletter sent directly to over 26,000 colleagues.
 Additionally, the ODP holds a series of events aimed at colleagues across the profession, from SCS through to EOs, to raise awareness and promote the opportunities ODP affords.
 ODP also hosts a stand, and presents, at Civil Service Live events.